 While sandals and swimsuits may have to say goodbye once the leaves begin to fall, other garments can find some winter use.

-I found this blouse and it fits, but I just noticed that it has tiny baby clothes buttons.
+I found this blouse but it has tiny baby clothes buttons.
 There is no way I'll be able to get up early enough to button that shirt.
-The weight of the fabric and the ruffles (not lace but self fabric) on the front will allow me to use it as a jacket or over shirt.
-It's white so I can wear it with anything, thereby creating several outfits, not just one.
-I have several white shells so they will look nice.
+The weight of the fabric and the ruffles on the front will allow me to use it as a jacket or over shirt.

 If you don't want to buy snow pants, just spray an old pair of jeans with water repellant.
 Wear a pair of long johns underneath to help keep you warm.